goflash/flash/README.md

 ### Mounting/Interop

-goflash is designed for seamless interoperability with the entire Go HTTP ecosystem.
-You can mount any `http.Handler`, `http.ServeMux`, or compatible router directly into your goflash app, making it easy to:
+GoFlash is designed for seamless interoperability with the entire Go HTTP ecosystem.
+You can mount any `http.Handler`, `http.ServeMux`, or compatible router directly into your GoFlash app, making it easy to:

 - Incrementally migrate legacy net/http codebases
 - Integrate third-party routers, middleware, or microservices
-- Share routes and handlers between goflash and standard library servers
+- Share routes and handlers between GoFlash and standard library servers

 #### Mounting http.Handler or ServeMux